 Feeling as though summer is fluttering away?
-Then head to Black River Falls for a celebration that will help you capture summer’s essence and preserve the fleeting beauty of the endangered Karner Blue Butterfly.
+Then head to Black River Falls for a celebration that will help you capture summer’s essence and preserve the fleeting beauty of the endangered Karner blue butterfly.
 Karner blue butterflies are indigenous to Wisconsin, yet without recovery, their extinction is imminent.
-The Karner Blue Butterfly Festival in Black River Falls celebrates the perseverance of a species and a season.
+The Karner Blue Butterfly Festival celebrates the perseverance of a species and a season.

 Tucked away in Boulder Junction is one of the greatest summer blowouts that will have you celebrating from sunrise to sunset for days.
 The Musky Fun Run will have you racing off the beaten path as you explore the countless activities and attractions that the festival has to offer.
 Head to the musky capital of the world for unbeatable summer fun!

 You don’t have to be an expert on cars to understand the unbeatable feeling of rolling the windows down and unwinding as you cruise along the Wisconsin countryside.
-Every year, over 165,000 people retreat in appreciation of such timeless pleasure, traveling toward the center of our state for the Iola Old Car Show.
-Situated on 300 acres, the show draws collectors, enthusiasts, and visitors from all over the nation.
+Every year, more than 165,000 people retreat in appreciation of such timeless pleasure, traveling toward the center of our state for the Iola Old Car Show.
+Situated on 300 acres, the show draws collectors, enthusiasts and visitors from all around the nation.
 The magnificent spectacle and beauty of the collectible time machines is only matched by the extraordinary charity fundraiser.